SpaceGameDev/glslang-validator-gradle-plugin/README.md

 ```groovy
 includeBuild 'glslang-validator-gradle-plugin'
 ```
-As composite builds of plugins can somethimes be funky it is recommended to put this line **before** any other includeBuild and in all root projects
+As composite builds of plugins can sometimes be funky it is recommended to put this line **before** any other includeBuild and in all root projects

 Now gradle will instead of downloading it as a library use the project directly and build from source